mirbyte/Phone-Link-Uninstaller/README.md

 Use this script at your own risk.
 The author is not responsible for any damage caused.

 ## Usage
-- Download
+1. Download latest version from Releases
+2. Unzip
-- Run start.bat
+3. Run start.bat

 <br>